stephanfr/Packer/Ubuntu/README.md

 generated from the template will be use for remote development using the VSC SSH remote development extension.

+Two packer specifications are currently available:

+ubuntu-proxmox.json - creates a basic Ubuntu image for development ubuntu-rpi-packer-proxmox.json - creates a VM which is configured to then create raspberry pi images with customizations using a builder that executes the image using qemu in the x86 VM

 Below are values currently empty in the variable files which will need to be assigned for the spec and scripts to work properly.